rakutentech/ios-inappmessaging/README.md

 * Run `bundle install` then run `bundle exec pod install`
 * Open `RInAppMessaging.xcworkspace` in Xcode then build/run
 * To run the tests press key shortcut command-U

+# **SDK Logic**

+## User cache

+Each user has a separate cache container that is persisted in UserDefaults.
+Each combination of rakutenId and userId is treated as a different user including a special - anonymous user - that represents non logged-in user (rakutenId and userId are null or empty).
+The key to access cache container is a SHA256 hash created from user identifiers and salt (which is a MD5 hash of user identifiers).
+The cache stores data from ping response enriched with impressions counter and opt-out status.
+Calling `registerPerference()` reloads the cache and refreshes the list of available campaigns (with ping request).

+## Client-side opt-out handling

+If user (with registered identifier using `registerPerference()`) opts out from a campaign, that information is saved in user cache locally on the device and the campaign won't be shown again for that user on the same device.
+The opt-out status is not shared between devices.
+The same applies for anonymous user.

+## Client-side max impressions handling

+Campaign impressions (displays) are counted locally for each user.
+Meaning that a campaign with maxImpression value of 3 will be displayed to each user (registered with `registerPerference()`) max 3 times.
+Campaign's max impression number can be modified in the dashboard/backend.
+Then the SDK, after next ping call, will compare new value with old max impression number and add the difference to the current impression counter.
+The max impression data is not shared between devices.
+The same applies for anonymous user.

 # **Troubleshooting & F.A.Q.**